 Honouliuli Education Center

-The Japanese Cultural Center of Hawai‘i (JCCH) was proud to officially open the new Honouliuli National Monument – JCCH Education Center on October 22 with Shintō and Buddhist blessings and congratulatory remarks from some of Hawai‘i’s elected officials.
+In 2016, the Japanese Cultural Center of Hawai‘i (JCCH) was proud to officially open the new Honouliuli National Monument – JCCH Education Center on October 22 with Shintō and Buddhist blessings and congratulatory remarks from some of Hawai‘i’s elected officials.
 Families of former Honouliuli internees were in attendance to witness the blessing and dedication.

 The new education center, located in the JCCH Community Gallery in Mō‘ili‘ili, adjoins the permanent exhibition on the history of Japanese in Hawai‘i and features photos of the Honouliuli Internment Camp, artifacts from the internees, oral history videos and virtual tours of the Honouliuli National Monument.
 The center provides students, teachers and the community an opportunity to learn more about the new national monument, its history and lessons for the future.